-She then makes a disturbingly apt metaphor comparing the baby pods “charging” up the computers in the beginning of the movie to a world of children charging up smart technology only to not be there at all.
+She then makes a disturbingly apt metaphor comparing the baby pods “charging” up the computers in the beginning of the movie to a world of children charging up Smart Meters technology only to not be there at all.

 “We’re all living our own little solitary lives,” she says.
 “Let’s talk to each other – let’s get real.”
 While talking about navigating the world of parenting she puts aside the obvious threats of technology such as predators and brings up addiction saying, “I’m addicted to my phone…we’re giving them to babies.”
 She didn’t, but notices that people don’t even think twice about it and says it’s something we need to think through – we don’t know the future implications of screen-addiction.

 She wonders if tech-addiction will be the next “smoking” hindsight where smoking used to be no big deal.
 Moss believes the use of technology is the biggest source of contention between parents and children and says,

 We have to be awake, we have to be awake here and … protect them from being lulled to sleep by this idea that they are connected when they are totally not connected.

 Access isn’t the same as connection, she notes.
 She’s passionate about the subject.

 Life in the “matrix” can seem like a drain if you don’t look up every now and then and pay attention to what matters – your heart connections.

 Did you know that Carrie-Anne Moss founded a holistic-minded website?
 Visit her site: AnnaPurna Living